 Debunking a Foolishly Flawed Crime Escape Scheme

-At least that's basically what the news media reported (though years later disputed as wildly inaccurate - see the end of this page).
-A worldwide news media furor erupted over the neighbors' supposed apathy - and the neighbors supposedly refused to explain their baffling behavior.
+That's what the news media reported, though 50 years later it was proven to be wildly inaccurate and dishonest (see UPDATE 2014 at the end of this page).
+A worldwide news media furor erupted over the neighbors' supposed apathy - and they supposedly refused to explain their baffling behavior.

 Sprouting from this messy morass of publicity, a woefully unqualified newspaper editor concocted a cockamamie escape scheme to counter such "apathy" in the future.
 He proposed that outdoor crime victims should yell, “Fire!” instead of “Help!
 Police!”